Vedret/Spring-Boot-Web-App/README.md

 ## How it works

-The first step is to create customer and fill customer details form.
+The first step is to create customer and fill customers details form.

 ![Screenshot from 2020-11-17 10-55-42](https://user-images.githubusercontent.com/28749141/99377646-bded1900-28c6-11eb-8956-b72b62b7dc62.png)